nfs-ganesha/nfs-ganesha/src/tracing/README.md

 Creating a New Component
 ------------------------
-Two files must be created and a number of other files must be edited to create a new tracepoint component.

-The tracepoint itself is created as a new include (.h) file in `src/include/gsh_lttng`.
-This is the bulk of the work.
-Note that the file has a specific form.
+In order to create a new component, create a new header file under `src/include/gsh_lttng`.
+The tracepoint itself is defined in this file, this is the bulk of the work.
+Note that the file has a specific format.
 It is best to copy and edit an existing file so as to get all the necessary definitions in the right places.
 There can be any number of tracepoint definitions but each one *must* have a `TRACEPOINT_EVENT` and `TRACEPOINT_LOGLEVEL` defined (after it).

-The tracepoint include file has a companion file in src/tracing that includes the header after defining `TRACEPOINT_CREATE_PROBES`.
-Add this file to the sources list in tracing/CMakeLists.txt so that it gets built into the tracing module.
+Once you created the header file, you need to include it in `src/tracing/lttng_defines.c` and `src/tracing/lttng_probes.c`.
+This is required in order to compile your code with the tracepoints.

-Every source file that will use these tracepoints must also include the specific include file(s) for the tracepoint component(s).
+Every source file that uses these tracepoints must also include the specific include file(s) for the tracepoint component(s).
 Note that components are defined separately.
 Both the #include and the tracepoints themselves should be wrapped with an `#ifdef USE_LTTNG`.